-In an age where we see more and more professional studios fade away, London’s Metropolis Studios has been able to remain standing as a destination for artists, producers and engineers looking for a facility that’s well-equipped to suit their music needs.
-Currently working as a part of their engineering staff are Paul Norris and Liam Nolan, pictured above, left and right respectively.
-Thanks to my friends over at Unity Audio, I was afforded the chance to speak with Paul and Liam about their work at Metropolis, and their use of The Rock monitors.
+In an age where we see more and more professional studios fade away, London’s Metropolis Studios has been able to remain standing.
+Paul Norris and Liam Nolan are currently working as a part of their engineering staff.
+Thanks to my friends over at Unity Audio, I was afforded the chance to speak with Paul and Liam about their work at Metropolis.

 Hi guys.
-Thanks for having in over in Studio B to chat.
 Can I start be asking how you both got your start in the audio industry and how you came to work at Metropolis?

 Paul: I went to Hull University, and studied Creative Music Technology.
 After that, I spent a year trying to get working experience.
-Eventually, I got the chance to do 3 months at a studio called SoundWorks, in Leeds.
+Eventually, I got the chance to do three months at a studio called Soundworks, in Leeds.
 On the day I left Leeds to come back to Essex, I got an email from Metropolis, asking if I wanted to do some work experience here.
-So I did 11 months here, and became an assistant after that.
-I’ve been here 5 years now.
+So I did eleven months here, and became an assistant after that.
+I’ve been here five years now.

-Liam: I went a slightly different path than Paul.
-I didn’t go to university for audio.
+Liam: I went a slightly different path than Paul, since I didn’t go to university for audio.
 I started by volunteering at the Roundhouse, where they had a studio underneath the main venue.
 I worked weekends there for a couple of months.
-During that time, the studio manager at Metropolis chose out a couple of us at Roundhouse to be given a studio tour.
+During that time, the studio manager at Metropolis chose out a couple of us volunteers to be given a tour of the studio.
 It so happened that the bar at Metropolis was being refurbished, and they needed runners to help out with that.
 So I handed in my CV the next day, and got a job as a runner.
 The engineers eventually starting letting me in on sessions as I ran my errands, and I gradually worked my way up.
-That was 6 years ago.
+That was six years ago.

 Given that you didn’t have much audio experience prior to coming to Metropolis, Liam, how were you able to sufficiently train your ears to hear the things you needed, like compression or the sound of specific microphones?

 Liam: Training your ears comes with experience.
-Over time you learn how to hear things, such as when a compressor is flattening things too much.
+Over time you learn how to hear things, like when a compressor is flattening things too much.

 Liam: If something is wrong, you have to react quickly and change the mic out, or adjust the EQ and compressor, and that’s part of the workflow.